farrantch/Pipes/README.md

 The purpose of this project is to easily manage AWS cross-account permissions that have traditionally been difficult to automate and maintain.
 One might assume that because most software companies follow the same SDLC process, that this framework should have already existed.
 But alas..

+## Core Concepts:
+   - Scope: A logical permissions boundary used to

 What this manages:
+   - CodePipelines
-   -
+   - S

 ## Architecture Diagram
 ![Diagram](https://farrantch.github.io/pipes.png)

 ## Set up the master pipeline
-Within your cicd account, run Master.template through CloudFormation.
+Within your cicd account, run the Master.template through CloudFormation.
    - Name the stack "master" or something similar (lowercase)
    - Set AllEnvironmentsCreated = False
    - Leave SourceCodeCommitRepo blank to create a repo.
 Fill with "codecommit:repo-name" to point to an existing repo.
 Fill with "github:repo-url:key" to link to a github repo.